 The Interference Effect

-As a general rule, the type of fitness required for some sports and physically demanding hobbies fall into one of two categories:
+As a general rule, the type of fitness required for some sports and physically demanding hobbies falls into one of two categories:

 However, most athletes require both aerobic and anaerobic fitness, and all athletes will benefit from varying degrees of both, as there is nearly always some degree of crossover.
 It is obvious to see that athletes such as rugby players, Crossfitters, boxers, middle distance runners, cyclists, swimmers etc require good levels of aerobic and anaerobic fitness.